 NOK 10 million from Innovation Norway

-NOAH is now planning a test phase during which a full processing plant will be constructed at pilot scale.
-The main pilot project has now received support worth up to NOK 10 million from Innovation Norway.
+NOAH has concluded a test phase during which a full salt recovery processing plant was constructed at pilot scale.
+The project received support worth up to NOK 10 million from Innovation Norway.

 NOAH has been granted support by the Environmental Technology Scheme to pilot its new technology for the recovery of salts from hazardous waste.
 There is a requirement in the market to solve the challenges that NOAH are addressing, and the project is deemed to have potentially significant and positive environmental impacts, says Guri Bjønnes Hotvedt, Department Head at Innovation Norway in Vestfold and Telemark.

-The funding, together with investments totalling approx. NOK 17 million from NOAH, will be used to establish a main project that will conduct pilot testing of the key industrial processes.
+The funding, together with investments totalling approx. NOK 17 million from NOAH, was used to establish the main project to conduct pilot testing of the key industrial processes.

-If the main project is successful, we expect a full-scale salt recovery plant to be in place on Herøya by 2024, which will require investments of NOK 300-500 million.
+We expect a full-scale salt recovery plant to be in place on Herøya, which will require investments of NOK 300-500 million.
 Such a plant will create more than 20 new jobs.

 NOAH has been working on salt recovery and other technological developments for a long time.
 There are several industrial operators who are working on similar technology.
 We are very positive about this.
-Competition is helping us to make more rapid progress in finding great environmental solutions for the future, says Carl Hartmann from NOAH.
+Competition is helping us to make more rapid progress in finding great environmental solutions for the future, says Anders Lægreid from NOAH.